 Required Figure(s): a phylogenetic tree indicating current placement and a photomicrograph or electron photomicrograph of the source organism.
 Authors should include a brief explanation as to the source of the data, algorithms used to create the tree and any relevant references.
 Each terminal node should indicate the current name of the species from the 16 rRNA gene or other marker gene originated, and the Genbank identifier.
 Type strains should be identified as such using a superscripted “T”.
 Authors should also include information about which species/strains used in a tree have a sequenced genome.
 Trees should not exceed a single page (7 x 9 in, including figure legend).
 Text should be no smaller than 8 pt when drawn to scale and should not overlap.

 Optional Figure: A genome map should be provided, for complete genome sequences, keyed to the COGS groups.

+Figure 1

+Phylogenetic tree showing the relationship of Lake Mendota (ME) and Trout Bog (TB) genomes to members of Methylophilaceae.
+To build the tree, all finished genomes belonging to the family Methylophilaceae were downloaded from IMG.
+Additionally, draft genomes from the genera Methylopumilus (LD28) and Methylotenera (another freshwater group) were downloaded.
+Polynucleobacter and Limnohabitans were selected as outgroups due to their ubiquity in freshwater lakes.